-Set to YES to permanently Hold the changes made to the Set Point Fast Rate, the Entered Rate, and Underspeed settings.
-To permanently save these changes into the 505, set to YES and select the 'CLEAR' key twice.
+Set to YES to permanently hold the changes made to the Set Point Fast Rate, the Entered Rate, and Underspeed settings.
+To permanently save these changes into the 505, set to YES.
+On the main service page select save settings soft key in the bottom of the menu, or select the "Mode" button, then save settings soft key in the bottom of the menu.